How to Protect Your Home or Business After the Storm From Storm Chasers and Insurance Fraud

 You can find out if a company is licensed by visiting the Florida Department of Business & Professional Regulation.

 Signs that you might be dealing with a storm chaser or a contractor that is looking to commit insurance fraud for a profit:

-Be aware when greeted with an unexpected knock or door hanger.
-The news has reported storm chasers and insurance fraud from licensed, local contractors.
+The news has also reported storm chasers and insurance fraud from licensed, local contractors.
 Many of these companies door knock, leave door hangers and leave yard signs offering free roofs with no deductible or cost to homeowners, have high pressure tactics and similar color uniforms.
 Use caution before allowing anyone into your home, business or on your roof as not every contractor uses background checks and drug free policies like Collis Roofing.
-Research any company before you give anyone any money or sign any legally binding documents such as a contract and AOB (assignment of benefits) which are perfectly normal business documents with an ethical contractor.
+Research any company before you give anyone any money or sign any legally binding documents such as a contract.

 If a contractor is asking you to pull a permit on their behalf to “save money”, as this is often to protect them because they have no insurance or Workers Compensation, opening you up to potential personal injury, wrongful death lawsuits and more against your homeowners insurance and yourself personally should these workers become injured on the job at your home or business.